K-12 for foodservice

 How to get started:

-1. Understand the Benefits: Demand for plant-based foods continues to grow.
+1. Understand the benefits: Demand for plant-based foods continues to grow.
 Review our benefits fact sheet to learn how a Meatless Monday program can help support the health, wellness, and sustainability goals of your school, and share these insights with key decision makers.

-2. Set Goals: Define the program objectives and needs to make Meatless Monday a success.
+2. Set goals: Define the program objectives and needs to make Meatless Monday a success.
 For example, adding a new meatless entree every Monday, reducing meat by 20%, or including a plant-based entree daily.

-4. Raise Awareness: Program success is largely dependent on student participation and excitement.
+4. Raise awareness: Program success is largely dependent on student participation and excitement.
 Promote Meatless Monday to students and staff via school communication channels.
 Use our collection of marketing materials, including sample newsletter, printable posters and table tents, and social media assets to help generate interest and buzz.
 Recruit dedicated school members to become program ambassadors and help market the program.

 6. Launch: Announce the Meatless Monday launch via school-affiliated communication channels and host a kick-off event to engage students and staff.
 Keep up weekly reminders, promote new dishes throughout the program or pilot, and get student feedback throughout the process.
 Use our Get Started with Meatless Monday 12-week campaign to keep people engaged.